rauc/rauc/docs/advanced.rst

 * revoke keys and ship the CRL (Certificate Revocation List) with an update

 With this setup, you can reduce the impact of a compromised developer key.
+As managing development and release use-cases in a single CA brings an additional risk of misconfiguration, using separate CAs is often a better choice (see below).

 Separate Development and Release CAs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~